BelugaHaechi/War-Robots-Wiki-Automation/README.md

 # War-Robots-Wiki-Automation

+'''NOTE: This project has been transferred to VBA code within the Excel datasheet.
+This repository is for legacy reasons and will not be further updated, but the project will continue!
+Thank you for your interest. '''

 Automation project for datatables on warrobots.fandom.com.
-Integrates excel data into parseable wikitext and HTML.
+Integrates Excel data into parseable wikitext and HTML.

 Mainly uses excel read&write package `openpyxl`, and the handy built-in `math` package.
 The weapons simulator includes complex logic calculations, beware :)